Emerson89/wp-ansible/README.md

 127.0.0.1

+# Access the wp-centos directory and execute the commands

 # To test host communication

 #ansible localhost -m ping

-## Run the file # playbook.yml found in the directory / playbooks
+## Run the file # playbook.yml

-#ansible-playbook playbooks / playbook.yml
+#ansible-playbook playbook.yml